VR guide in 2019. Which helmet to choose for your tasks

 VR-ready PC system requirements:

-1. NVIDIA GeForce GTX 1070 graphics card, AMD Radeon Vega 56
+1. Video card NVIDIA GeForce GTX 1070, AMD Radeon Vega 56

-2. Processor Intel i5-4590 / AMD FX 8350
+2. Intel i5-4590 / AMD FX 8350 processor

-3. RAM 8GB RAM and more
+3. RAM 8GB RAM or more

 FINDINGS